LoveSteak/Steak/README.md

 Steak is an advanced XSS exploitation tool built for skilled professional penetration testers and red teams.
 With Steak, you can customize and automate every step of exploitation by building your own "project script" to perform several advanced attacks.

-Want to create a fake Flash update but don't want victims installed your trojan still see the pop-up window?
+Want to create a fake Flash update to perform a phish attack but don't want victims installed your trojan still see the pop-up window?
 A piece of cake!
-We can receive external events from Cobalt Strike or Metasploit to stop the attack at the right time!
+We can use Steak to receive external events from Cobalt Strike or Metasploit to stop the attack at the right time!

 Doing pentest in a highly adversarial environment and don't want to be caught by analysts?
 Elementary!
-We can detect users using proxy or incognito window and replace original malicious javascript into a normal harmless javascript file!
+We can use Steak to detect users using proxy or incognito window and replace original malicious javascript into a normal harmless javascript file to evade from them!

 More over, our Steak-XSS framework is easy-to-extend to hack in the way you like.
 The only limit is your imagination.